-- b) Explain the Magmatic differentiation processes - 10. a) Describe briefly the Igneous rock classifications
+10. a) Describe briefly the Igneous rock classifications

-- b) Describe the textures of Igneous rocks with neat sketches - 11. a) Describe the application of phase rule to the Unicomponent system ORb) Explain the phase equilibrium in the Di-Fo-Si system. - 12. a) Give a note on Petrogenetic Significance of Igneous textures
+- b) Describe the textures of Igneous rocks with neat sketches - 11. a) Describe the application of phase rule to the Unicomponent system OR b) Faulting the phase again the Di Faulting to the Di Faulting the phase rule to the Di Faulting to - b) Explain the phase equilibrium in the Di-Fo-Si system. - 12. a) Give a note on Petrogenetic Significance of Igneous textures